PacLII Home | Databases | WorldLII | Search | Feedback

 (a) there is no dispute as to ownership of the land - the custom land officer must proceed in accordance with Part 3 of the Custom Land Management Act; or

 6C.
-Consultation with the custners
+Consultation with the custom owners

 (1) If: